vivekchand/CarND-Behavioral-Cloning-P3/writeup.md

 ### Model Architecture and Training Strategy

-#### 1. An appropriate model architecture has been employed

-My model is based on Nvidia's self-driving car model.
-It consists of a Normalization layer, next a cropping layer, followed by 5 convolution layers, one flatten layer, 3 fully connected layer & 1 output layer.
-![Nvidia's self-driving car model][nvidia_model]

-Layer 1: Image Normalization layer
-Layer 2: Cropping Layer -- cropping 70 rows pixel from top of the image & 25 from bottom of the image Layer 3: Convolution Layer -- 2x2 stride -- relu activation Layer 4: Convolution Layer -- 2x2 stride -- relu activation
-Layer 5: Convolution Layer -- 2x2 stride -- relu activation
-Layer 6: Flatten layer
-Layer 7: Fully connected layer
-Layer 8: Fully connected layer
-Layer 9: Fully connected layer
-Layer 10: Output layer

-#### 2. Attempts to reduce overfitting in the model

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 49-52).
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

-#### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 68).
-Tuned the no. of epochs to 3.

-#### 4. Appropriate training data

-Training data was chosen to keep the vehicle driving on the road.
-There are around 40k training data.
-I used a combination of center lane driving, recovering from the left and right sides of the road.
-The training data has a maximum of center lane driving & running through autonomous mode at locations where the car went out of track I trained for recovery modes for either shifting from left to right or right to left.
-And a couple of laps was focused onto driving smoothly around the curves.

-### Model Architecture and Training Strategy

 #### 1. Solution Design Approach

 My first network was a flattened image connected to a single output with the training data provided by Udacity.